gramoli/gramoli.github.io/_posts/2024-09-25-the-fault-tolerant-blockchain.md

 ![Blockchain Sensitivity to Failures](/img/radar.png){: width="500" }

-Overall and as depicted in the above figure, the results show that some blockchains, like Avalanche and Solana, cannot recover from transient node failures or transient link failures.
+Overall and as the above figure depicts the sensitivity to failures of blockchains, the results show that Avalanche and Solana cannot recover from transient node failures or transient link failures.
 Some other blockchains show different levels of resilience to permanent benign failures, with fast stabilitsation for Redbelly and slower stabilisation in Algorand and Aptos.
 Finally, Byzantine fault tolerance, evaluated with redundant transaction requests does not seem to impact the blockchains protocols as much as other types of failures.